Creative Exploration Geology, part 3.

 If you expected to get 10 tons of 'ash' for every 100 tons of coal and you ended up with 10 tons of ash for only 50 tons of coal, you might conclude that there is "higher than expected ash in the coal".
 (The weight of the extra ash might appear to account for the extra weight going towards the original tonnage figure.)
 The truck when weighed might actually weigh somewhere around its anticipated tonnage.
 This would also help to propel a conclusion that there appears to be 'higher than expected ash in the coal'.

 Would anyone necessarily consider that reserves were never calculated correctly in the first place?
 Would anyone necessarily consider that there is a conceptual flaw in their conceptual approach to coal exploration practice?
-And that this conceptual flaw has imbedded itself into the matrix of the exploration practice and profession of engineer as well as the coal geologists?
+And that this conceptual flaw has imbedded itself into the matrix of the exploration practice and profession of the mining engineer as well as that of the coal exploration geologist?

 Geologists, and indeed, many engineers should know better; but especially geologists.
 Geologists have been carrying out their exploration work as taught to them by engineers.
 It is the formula orientated approach to exploration of the mining engineer that geologists have been using.
 It is an approach to exploration that seems 'logical' yet fails 97% of the time, and geologists have yet to question it.